Hep Cahill

 He played for the Melbourne Storm in the NRL, and Crusaders RL in the Super League.
-Cahill also played for the Widnes Vikings in the Super League and the Betfred Championship.
+Cahill also played for the Widnes Vikings in the Super League and the Championship.

 Background

 Cahill was born in Hastings, New Zealand.

 Playing career

 Cahill went to Napier Boys' College in New Zealand, and is also a former age grade New Zealand kick boxing champion.

 Cahill signed with Melbourne Storm in 2009.
-He made his NRL début in Round 20, 2009.
+He made his NRL debut in Round 20, 2009.

 He played in the 2010 World Club Challenge against Leeds, being part of the team that lifted the trophy.

 On Friday 17 February 2012, Widnes announced they had suspended Scott Moore, Hep Cahill and Simon Finnigan for an unspecified breach of club discipline, so missing the match against Salford on Sunday 19 February 2012.

+Cahill would play the next eight seasons with Widnes making 168 appearances.
+Cahill departed the club in 2019 due to salary cap and personal reasons.